 - Prefetch: After a URL prefetch request is submitted, the origin server automatically caches the corresponding resource to the CDN node.
 When the CDN node receives a request for this resource for the first time, it directly returns the resource from the cache without fetching the resource from the origin.
 The prefetch feature increases the cache hit ratio.

 |Category||How it works||Time to take effect||API operation|

-|URL refresh||Specify files to force a CDN node to retrieve the latest files from the origin.||Within 5 minutes||RefreshObjectCaches|
+|URL refresh||CDN nodes are forced to retrieve the latest versions of the specified files from the origin.||Within 5 minutes||RefreshObjectCaches|

-|Directory refresh||Specify directories to force a CDN node to retrieve the latest files in the directories from the origin.||RefreshObjectCaches|
+|Directory refresh||CDN nodes are forced to retrieve the latest files in the specified directories from the origin.||RefreshObjectCaches|